 Happy Easter!
 I haven't really had time to throw up many Easter recipes this year, but I did make these cream cheese carrot cake cake pops.
 They are heavenly, guys.
 If cake pops ever go out of style, I'm still making them.
 They are like my favorite way to eat cake.
 They are easy to pop in your mouth, super moist and that crunch of the chocolate coating when it's been sitting in the fridge chilling is amazing.

-I had to search out orange sprinkles for these carrot cake cake pops.
-That’s kind of what the hold up has been, if I’m honest.
+I had to search out orange sprinkles for these carrot cake pops.
+That's kind of what the hold up has been, if I'm honest.
 I ordered them last week on Etsy and they finally came yesterday.
-I had already made the cake since I was expecting the sprinkles on the 22nd according to the tracking number.
-They lied.
-So I waited.

 So, I tried a few different ways to coat my cake pops.
 My favorite was the toasted pecan coated ones.
 My hubby's favorite was the ones completely coated with sprinkles, but they were all tasty.